firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Next Release
 -   Changes
-    - GMA: Added the User Messaging Platform SDK.
+    - GMA: Added the User Messaging Platform (UMP) SDK, required for obtaining consent from users before showing ads.
 See the [Get Started Guide](https://firebase.google.com/docs/admob/cpp/privacy/) for more information.
+    - GMA (iOS): Added a new Cocoapod dependency for the UMP SDK:
+      GoogleUserMessagingPlatform version 2.1.0.
+    - GMA (Android): Added a new Maven package dependency for the UMP SDK: com.google.android.ump:user-messaging-platform version 2.1.0.
+This dependency will automatically be included if you include "gma" in the firebaseCpp.dependencies list in your build.gradle file.

 ### 11.5.0
 -   Changes